yliou/fa17-hw4/README.md

 # Rails Decal Fall 2017 Homework 4

 ## Overview
 Welcome to homework 4 of the Rails DeCal!
+This homework is due **Oct 11th at 6:00PM**

 We've finally learned about models!
 At the end of this homework, you will have built an app with the models `Cat`, `Todo`, and `User` with the specifications below (along with their associated tables).
 As well, you will have created a view to render all the models persisted in your database.
-Finally, you will have responded to the questions in ANSWERS.md.
+Finally, you will have responded to the questions in `ANSWERS.md`.

+As always, remember to `bundle install` before getting started.

 TL;DR: you will build a basic TODO app, an app pretty common in many Rails tutorials.